 Journalism hasn’t changed much throughout the years — all until VR (Virtual Reality) stepped into the game.
-In traditional journalism, an event happens you pick up your notebook, slam the doors down in your media van and rush to the place of the scene.
-You talk to witnesses, conduct a few interviews and check the surroundings.
-The cameraman follows you in every way as a second pair of eyes and ears.
+In traditional journalism, an event happens you pick up your notebook, slam the doors down in your media van, and rush to the place of the scene.
+You talk to witnesses, conduct a few interviews, and check the surroundings.
+The cameraman follows you in every way as the second pair of eyes and ears.
 This has been done the same way for decades.

 Journalism is there to inform and ultimately changes the way the world is perceived.
 Since the medium such as VR can enhance the engagement and empathy far more than a newspaper article or traditional footage.

 One of the most known one is New York Times.
 With their own app NYTVR and their awesome promo stunt, where they distributed over 1-million Google cardboards, NYT is delivering 360 news to their readers through their phones.
 “The Displaced” gave viewers a close look tot he lives of three children who represented more than 30 million refugee children across the world.
 With such a low-priced viewing tool such as Google Cardboard and a powerful storytelling medium, this type of journalism is made to reach a larger market.